 MISSION: ASTRO LAB (Entering 9-10 Grade, 6 Days, 5 Overnights)

-Astro Recruits have a goal to establish life on another planet, but first, they must learn how to successfully live in outer space.
+Astro Recruits aim to establish life on another planet, but first, they must learn how to live in outer space successfully.
 Working as a team, they send crews to the Astro Lab, work with companies to make space accessible, and ensure working conditions in space.
-Astronauts must train for weightless, so Astro Recruits are introduced to SCUBA and complete high altitude balloon experiments to prepare for their mission.
-Mission: Astro Lab is the ultimate camp experience and it gives youth a chance to work on STEM and career skills at the same time.
+Astronauts must train for weightless, so Astro Recruits are introduced to SCUBA and complete high-altitude balloon experiments to prepare for their mission.
+Mission: Astro Lab is the ultimate camp experience, and it gives youth a chance to work on STEM and career skills at the same time.

 While at the Cosmosphere, I sat in the Astralis spacecraft simulator while communicating with Mission Control to perform a launch.
 3-2-1…go!
-As waited for prompts from Mission Control and flipped switches, the virtual sky changed colors and the stars appeared.
-Afterward, I climbed the ladder into the HAB where I performed an experiment using neon light to study the lifecycle of a star.
+As we waited for prompts from Mission Control and flipped switches, the virtual sky changed colors, and the stars appeared.
+Afterward, I climbed the ladder into the HAB, where I experimented using neon light to study the lifecycle of a star.

 I can’t emphasize enough how rewarding this experience is for participants.
-Campers who sign up for Mission: Astro Lab have the opportunity to run experiments and test their skill set, unlike anything they’ve done before.
+Campers who sign up for Mission: Astro Lab can run experiments and test their skill set, unlike anything they’ve done before.
 They also get to use virtual reality technology, a digital 3D mapping system, conduct medical flight tests like astronauts, and build communication and problem-solving skills on the Cosmosphere’s Low Ropes Course.
 Discover the possibilities and register here.

 THE ULTIMATE EXPERIENCE

-Aside from day camp educational opportunities, the Cosmosphere provides visitors of all ages the chance to virtually travel through time and space.
+Aside from day camp educational opportunities, the Cosmosphere allows visitors of all ages to virtually travel through time and space.
 The Hall of Space Museum is divided into several galleries giving museum-goers a chance to learn more about the history of space travel on a self-guided tour.

 The German Gallery details how Hitler’s Germany laid the groundwork for space travel.
 You can view V-1 and V2 rockets in the WWII exhibit.
 Visitors can also learn about the impact of high altitude and high-speed flight while walking around the X-Plane Gallery.
 Inside the Cold War Gallery, onlookers can discover how the U.S. and Soviet space programs competed to make significant strides during the Space Race.